PHLYNG/CTU-HAB-CINT-Guide/Introduction.md

 # 1. Introduction

-Welcome to my Calibration, Integration, and Testing Guide for High Altitude Ballooning.
+Welcome to my Calibration, Integration, and Testing (CINT) Guide for High Altitude Ballooning (HAB).

 This guide was produced as my Senior Design project and was made with the students of AE-150 in mind.